-Bonava, Adlibris and Voxear Technologies.
 Previous experience includes:Investment Director and CFO, Nordstjernan, Group Controller, Hufvudstaden and Assistant Controller, Swedish Match.

-Independent in relation to the company and the SMT: Yes
+Independent in relation to the company and

-Independent in relation to major shareholders: No Attendance, Board meetings: 10 (10)

-Total annual remuneration: SEK 675,000 Shareholding in NCC AB: 5,700 Series B shares
+Independent in relation to major shareholders: No Attendance, Board meetings: 10 (10) Total annual remuneration: SEK 675.000 Shareholding in NCC AB: 5,700 Series B shares

-Birgit Nørgaard Board Member Member of Audit Committee Born 1958.
+Birgit Nørgaard Member of Audit Committee

+Born 1958.
 M.Sc.
 Economics and MBA Elected (year): 2017

-Other assignments: Chairman of the Board of Norisol A/S (and the Group companies NRSL Holding A/S and NO Invest A/S), Deputy Chairman of the Board of NNE A/S, the Danish Government's IT Council and Dansk Vækstkapital I. Board Member of DSV A/S, WSP Global Inc., RGS Nordic A/S, ABP, Dansk Vækstkapital II and Consolis Group SAS.
+Other assignments: Chairman of the Board of Norisol A/S (and the Group companies NRSL Holding A/S and NO Invest A/S), Deputy Chairman of the Board of NNE A/S, the Danish Government's IT Council and Dansk Vækstkapital I. Board Member of DSV A/S, WSP Global Inc., RGS Nordic A/S, ABP, Dansk Vækstkapital II and Consolis Group